-Staff will be aware that creating, possessing, and distributing indecent imagery of other children, i.e. individuals under the age of 18, is a criminal offence, even where the
+Staff will be aware that creating, possessing, and distributing indecent imagery of other children, i.e. individuals under the age of 18, is a criminal offence, even where the imagery is created, possessed, and distributed with the permission of the child depicted, or by the child themselves.

 The school will be aware that interactions between the victim of online harmful sexual behaviour and the alleged perpetrator(s) are likely to occur over social media following the initial report, as well as interactions with other pupils taking "sides", often leading to repeat harassment.
-The school will respond to these incidents in line with the Child protection and Safeguarding and Behaviour policies.
+The school will respond to these incidents in line with the Child Protection Policy and the Social Media Policy.

 The school will respond to all concerns regarding online child-on-child sexual abuse and harassment, regardless of whether the incident took place on the school premises or using school-owned equipment.
-Concerns regarding online child-on-child abuse will be reported to the DSL, who will investigate the matter in line with the Child protection and Safeguarding and Behaviour policies.
+Concerns regarding online child-on-child abuse will be reported to the DSL, who will investigate the matter in line with the Child Protection and Safeguarding Policy.

-Grooming and Exploitation
+6. Grooming and Exploitation